-Using this method to create co-cultured aggregates, we systematically varied the ratio of HEK and CHO cells and imaged pattern formation after an initial sorting period of approximately 24 hours.
-We analyzed ten technical replicates of nine different HEK to CHO ratios, seeded at 7000 cells in total.
-Pattern formation was found to be consistent across replicates and highly dependent on HEK to CHO ratio, showing different modes of behavior at ratios around a critical 50% threshold (Figure 1b).
-At high HEK to CHO ratios, aggregates self-organized into the predicted form, with a compact HEK spheroid engulfed by non-adherent diffuse CHO cells (Figure 1b, rows 6-9).
-With 40% or fewer HEK cells, aggregates assembled into a different pattern: instead of coalescing into a central sphere, the HEK cells grouped into many distinct clusters, separated by CHO cells (Figure 1b, rows 1-4).
-Aggregates with intermediate numbers of HEK and CHO cells (Figure 1b, row 5) had more variable patterning, with some replicates forming a complete engulfed sphere and others with several merging central clusters surrounded by multiple smaller clusters.
-Supplemental Videos 1-6 show 3D Z-stacks of representative aggregates.
-Although clusters have a Z height greater than one cell, the aggregates are flattened, and are wider across than in height.
-Further, clusters appear to contact the plate and do not lie on top of each other.
-The central Z-slice captures almost all clusters, and we therefore use only this slice and not the whole Z-stack in further analysis.
+at 7,000 cells in total.
+Pattern formation was found to be consistent across replicates and highly dependent on the HEK:CHO ratio, showing different modes of behavior at ratios around a critical 50% threshold (Figure 1B).
+At high HEK:CHO ratios, aggregates self-organized into the predicted form, with a compact HEK spheroid engulfed by non-adherent diffuse CHO cells (Figure 1B, rows 6-9).
+With \leq 40% HEK cells, aggregates assembled into a different pattern: instead of coalescing into a central sphere, the HEK cells grouped into many distinct clusters, separated by CHO cells (Figure 1B, rows 1-4).
+Aggregates with intermediate numbers of HEK and CHO cells (Figure 1B, row 5) had more variable patterning, with some replicates forming a complete engulfed sphere and others with several merging central clusters surrounded by multiple smaller clusters.
+Videos S1, S2, S3, S4, S5, and S6 show 3D z stacks of representative aggregates.
+Although clusters have a z height >1 cell, the aggregates are flattened and are wider across than in height.
+Furthermore, clusters appear to contact the plate and do not lie on top of each other.
+The central z slice captures almost all of the clusters, and we therefore use only this slice and not the whole z stack in further analysis.

-To quantify the aggregate's behavior, we analyzed the central Z-slice microscopy images with a custom image analysis pipeline that measures cluster number and area.
-Figure 1c and Figure S1 shows the sizes of each cluster in the images from Figure 1b combined across replicates and grouped by the HEK:CHO ratio of the aggregate.
-Cluster size abruptly transitions at 40-50% HEK from exclusively small (less than 0.03 mm2) to a mixture of large (0.03 mm2 to 0.12 mm2) and small clusters.
+To quantify the behavior of the aggregate, we analyzed the central z slice microscopy images with a custom image analysis pipeline that measures cluster number and area.
+Figures 1C and S1 shows the sizes of each cluster in the images from Figure 1B combined across replicates and grouped by the HEK:CHO ratio of the aggregate.
+Cluster size abruptly transitions at 40%-50% HEK from exclusively small (<0.03 mm2) to a mixture of large (0.03-0.12 mm2) and small clusters.
 The images show that the few small clusters in the >50% HEK wells primarily exist either on the border of the aggregates or apart from the aggregate itself.
-The plates are coated with a cell-resistant coating, and therefore all cells should not be able to stick to the plate and should fall to the bottom of the U-shaped well due to gravity.
+The plates are coated with a cell-resistant coating, and therefore all of the cells should not be able to stick to the plate and should fall to the bottom of the U-shaped well due to gravity.
 The individual clusters that are not in contact with the rest of the aggregate are therefore likely due to small imperfections in the cell-resistance coating on the U-bottom plate, and can fall down to the outside of the aggregate over the course of hours.
 To exclude these flaws, we filtered out any cluster that was smaller than 5% of the largest cluster in the aggregate.
 It would be ideal to set an absolute size filter to remove small clusters created from flaws in the plate, but the sizes of these external clusters are comparable to the small clusters formed through sorting in the 10% and 20% HEK aggregates.
 Figure S1 shows the same data without this percent filtering.

-Figure 1d shows the number of clusters in each aggregate, grouped by percent HEK composition.
-The number of clusters in an aggregate of a specific HEK:CHO ratio was tightly distributed, especially between replicates with more than 50% HEK cells when a single central cluster forms (Figure 1d).
+Figure 1D shows the number of clusters in each aggregate, grouped by percent HEK composition.
+The number of clusters in an aggregate of a specific HEK:CHO ratio was tightly distributed, especially between replicates with >50% HEK cells when a single central cluster forms (Figure 1D).

 Although incompletely sorted, these aggregates assemble into structures with reliable and tunable features.
-The size and number of clusters are consistent and the type of patterning - whether a single central cluster or many distinct clusters - is dependent on a precise ratio of highly adhesive to less adhesive cell populations.
+The size and number of clusters are consistent and the type of patterning, whether a single central cluster or many distinct clusters, is dependent on a precise ratio of highly adhesive to less adhesive cell populations.